 Research shows that there is a huge difference in the adverse effects that may come from chemical-laden products.
 So even if you plan to stay 100% organic, it’s still worth learning the ins and outs of the trade that will help you to naturally cultivate and protect a plentiful crop.

 Finding non-toxic, safe pesticides for growing plants, and ones that actually work can be rather challenging.
-Many of us want to protect the environment, our food, and our families, but most non-man made chemicals out there aren’t all that effective.
-But there is one exception: Neem oil.
+Many of us want to protect the environment, our food, and our families, but most non-man-made chemicals out there aren’t all that effective.

 What Is Neem Oil?